-Type I.-Issues from 1861 to 1894.
+Type VI.-Issues from 1861 to 1894.
 The first issue was printed in Paris, the later issues (from 1862) at Athens.

-TYPE 11.-Issues from 1886-96.
+TYPE II.-Issues from 1886-96.
 First printed in Belgium, afterwards at Athens.

 1896.
 Olympian games issue.
 Set of twelve values of various designs issued as a commemoration set, but have since been available for general postal use.
+In 1906 a further set of Olympian games stamps, consisting of fourteen values, from 1 lepta to 5 drachmas, of various designs, has been issued.